Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Discussion

 The proposed $H$-minibatch enhancement to \gls{womp} provides practical improvements to \gls{ss} efficiency, particularly valuable for large-scale problems where sequential processing becomes prohibitive.
 The optimal minibatch size $H \in [50, 100]$ observed in our cardiac mechanics tests is problem-dependent and may vary with the physics, mesh size, and sparsity pattern of the Riesz representers.
 Problems with different spatial correlation structures or measurement distributions may benefit from different batch sizes, suggesting that $H$ should be tuned for each application domain.
+Crucially, the stopping criterion in Alg.~\ref{alg:minibatchwomp} guarantees that \gls{ss} continues until $\beta_{N,M} \geq \beta_\odot$, regardless of minibatch size $H$.
+Consequently, larger $H$ cannot degrade stability below the user-specified threshold---it may only require selecting more sensors $M$ to achieve the same observability guarantee, representing a trade-off between computational efficiency and sensor parsimony rather than between efficiency and reconstruction stability.

 The \gls{ss} pattern observed (Fig.~\ref{fig:sensor_selection}) merits further investigation.
 The preference for sensors opposite the scar region suggests that \gls{womp} identifies locations where measurements provide maximum complementary information to the \gls{pod} basis.
 Since the \gls{pod} modes are constructed from snapshots containing the scar, they inherently encode its mechanical influence.
 Measurements in regions with more variable response across parameter space may therefore provide greater discriminatory power for state reconstruction.